Encapsulated PostScript

-Encapsulated PostScript (EPS) is a Document Structuring Convention (DSC) conforming PostScript document format usable as a graphics file format.
+Encapsulated PostScript (EPS) is a Document Structuring Convention (DSC)-conforming PostScript document format usable as a graphics file format.
 The format was developed as early as 1987 by John Warnock and Chuck Geschke, the founders of Adobe, together with Aldus.
 The basis of early versions of the Adobe Illustrator Artwork file format is formed by EPS together with the DSC Open Structuring Conventions.

-EPS files are more-or-less self-contained, reasonably predictable, PostScript documents that describe an image or drawing and can be placed within another PostScript document.
+In short, EPS files are self-contained, reasonably predictable PostScript documents that describe an image or drawing and can be placed within another PostScript document.
 An EPS file is essentially a PostScript program, saved as a single file that includes a low-resolution preview "encapsulated" within it, allowing some programs to display a preview on the screen.
-An EPS file contains a BoundingBox DSC comment, describing the rectangle containing the image described by the EPS file.
+An EPS file contains a DSC comment describing the rectangle containing the image.
 Applications can use this information to lay out the page, even if they are unable to directly render the PostScript inside.